dotnet/corefx/Documentation/project-docs/issue-guide.md

 ### Labels
 We use GitHub [labels](https://github.com/dotnet/corefx/labels) on our issues in order to classify them.
 We have the following categories per issue:
-* **Area**: These area-* labels (e.g. [area-System.Collections](https://github.com/dotnet/corefx/labels/area-System.Collections)) call out the assembly or assemblies the issue applies to.
+* **Area**: These area-&#42; labels (e.g. [area-System.Collections](https://github.com/dotnet/corefx/labels/area-System.Collections)) call out the assembly or assemblies the issue applies to.
 In addition to labels per assembly, we have a few other area labels: [Infrastructure](https://github.com/dotnet/corefx/labels/Infrastructure), for issues that relate to our build or test infrastructure, and [area-Meta](https://github.com/dotnet/corefx/labels/area-Meta) for issues that deal with the repository itself, the direction of the .NET Core Platform, our processes, etc. See [full list of areas](#areas).
 * **Issue Type**: These labels classify the type of issue.
 We use the following types:
  * [bug](https://github.com/dotnet/corefx/labels/bug): Bugs in an assembly.
- * api-* ([api-approved](https://github.com/dotnet/corefx/labels/api-approved), [api-needs-work](https://github.com/dotnet/corefx/labels/api-needs-work)): Issues which would add APIs to an assembly (see [API Review process](api-review-process.md) for details).
+ * api-&#42; ([api-approved](https://github.com/dotnet/corefx/labels/api-approved), [api-needs-work](https://github.com/dotnet/corefx/labels/api-needs-work)): Issues which would add APIs to an assembly (see [API Review process](api-review-process.md) for details).
  * [enhancement](https://github.com/dotnet/corefx/labels/enhancement): Improvements to an assembly which do not add new APIs (e.g. performance improvements, code cleanup).
  * [test bug](https://github.com/dotnet/corefx/labels/test%20bug): Bugs in the tests for a specific assembly.
  * [test enhancement](https://github.com/dotnet/corefx/labels/test%20enhancement): Improvements in the tests for a specific assembly (e.g. improving test coverage).